PrincessSkywalker/Projects/2/README.md

 Also implement the method `findWinner` that returns the last remaining player.
 What is the running time of this method (provide a tight big-O bound in terms of *k* and *n*)?

 **(b) (15pts)**
-There is a simple (but somewhat tricky) recursive algorithm that finds the winner and does not require a Queue (or any data structure to hold a representation of the circle of player).
+There is a simple (but somewhat tricky) recursive algorithm that finds the winner and does not require a Queue (or any data structure to hold a representation of the circle of players).
 The basic insight for this algorithm is that, if you know who the winner of a game with the same *k* but *n-1* players is, it is easy to figure out who will win the game with *n* players.
 For *n=1*, player 0, the only player, is always the winner.

 Implement this algorithm in the recursive method `findWinnerRec`.
 Hint: Use the modulo operator `%` to determine the player who is counted out in each round.